IanWold/ianwold.github.io/Site/Posts/clean_meetings_a_software_engineers_guide.md

 ✔️ Do suggest a breather if necessary.
 Do reprimand participants if they cross a line

 ✔️ Do create a safe space for dissent and disagreement.
-DO emphasize the focus on ideas and not individuals
+Do emphasize the focus on ideas and not individuals

 ❌ Do not shut down difficult conversations or honest arguments